MegaScenes/dataset/README.md

 If you find any incorrect reconstructions or have improvements for the dataset, please create an GitHub [issue](https://github.com/MegaScenes/dataset/issues) or [discussion post](https://github.com/MegaScenes/dataset/discussions).

 # License
 This dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-The photos in the `images/` folder have their own licenses.
+The photos in the `images/` folder have their own licenses; see [Index of Images](https://github.com/MegaScenes/dataset/blob/main/README.md#index-of-images) for additional details.